akpetty/NESOSIM/README.md

  - Reanalysis-derived daily cumulative snowfall (Precip)
  - Passive microwave ice concentration data (iceConc)
  - Day of the year (day).

+ The final NetCDF data files for the ERA-I and MEDIAN forced simulations are also hosted on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516

 Contact me if you any any questions (alek.a.petty@nasa.gov)!